tahmidsk/colaborate/README.md

 # collaborate
-This is a demo repo to colaborate (study purpose)
+This is a demo repo to collaborate (study purpose)